Degree of the 3-secant variety: Generalized double point formula

+Consider a smooth algebraic variety $X$ of dimension $n$, and let $\Delta(X) \subset X \times X$ denote the diagonal embedding.
+The normal cone $C_{\Delta(X)}(X \times X)$ is canonically isomorphic to the geometric vector bundle associated to the tangent sheaf $T_{X}$.
+For a locally free sheaf $T_X$, we adopt the codimension convention with respect to X for lower indices of Chern classes and Segre classes, denoted as $s_k(T_X)$. (cf. \cite[Chapter 3.1]{fulton2013})

+However, when considering the normal cone $C_{\Delta(X)}(X \times X)$, a different convention is used for the dimension of the lower indices of Segre classes.
+In this case, it is denoted as $s_{n-k}(C_{\Delta(X)}(X \times X))$ (cf. \cite[Chapter 4.1]{fulton2013}).
+The relationship between these two conventions is established as follows:

-For the better understanding of the generalized version of double point formula, we give a definition of two kind of join varieties. \begin{defn} [{\cite[Chapter 1.3]{joins1999}}] Let $X$ and $Y$ be subvarieties of $\mathbb{P}^N$.
-The \textit{embedded join} of $X$ and $Y$ is the closure of the union of all lines connecting a point in $X$ to a point in $Y$, denoted $XY$.
-The \textit{abstract} or \textit{ruled join} $J(X,Y)$ is the projective spectrum of the tensor product of the homogeneous coordinate rings of $X$ and $Y$, denoted $J(X,Y)$. \end{defn}
+For the better understanding of the generalized version of the double point formula, we give a definition of two kind of join varieties. \begin{defn} [{\cite[Chapter 1.3]{joins1999}}] Let $X$ and $Y$ be subvarieties of $\mathbb{P}^N$.
+The \textit{embedded join} of $X$ and $Y$ is the closure of the union of all lines connecting a point in $X$ to a point in $Y$, denoted $XY$. \end{defn}